cboxes/TesterVSC/README.md

    Architecture
    ------------
+   PagoEmpleados.csproj: Project.
    PagoEmpleado.cs: Where the process starts.
+   PagoEmpleadoTester.cs: Allows you to perform unit tests.
    Empleados.cs: To instantiate each employee and his attributes.
    Validar.cs : Validates that abbreviations and input data formats are respected from the txt file.
    CalculaPago.cs: Allows the calculation of the total payments for each employee based on the schedules.
    Arrays.cs: This class is used to replace some calls to Arrays methods with the C# equivalent.
+   Program.cs: It is the main program.

    Object-oriented development is focused and under the xp methodology (it allows to have fewer lines of code and tests